acaorizondo/read_bank_statements/README.md

 # Read TDBank pdf statements
+In online banking, sometimes, export in csv format doesn't work properly.
+This function offer an alternative to convert TDBank pdf statements to csv format.

 A function in Python was developed to let import TDBank statements in pdf format and return the respective transactions in csv format to ease processing banking information.